turingschool/curriculum/tutorials/models/relationships.markdown

 end
 ```

 The element that you're likely to notice here is the use of `*`, Ruby's splat operator.
 It breaks apart the array into a list of parameters, resulting in identical functionality to when we listed them all right in the call to `delegate`.
-If you'd like to learn more about splat, check out this excellent article: http://kconrails.com/2010/12/22/rubys-splat-operator/

 ### One-to-Many